populationgenomics/team-docs/storage_policies/README.md

 ## Dependencies

-For analyses like joint-calling, it's often necessary to combine multiple datasets.
-It's possible to specify such dependencies, which grants access to the _test_ / _main_ bucket of such dependencies, based on the acess level.
+For operations like joint-calling, it's often necessary to combine multiple datasets.
 Such dependencies are configured as part of the [deployment configuration](#deployment).
+Effectively this grants access to the _test_ / _main_ bucket of additional datasets, based on the acess level.

 ## Deployment